JBM ($JBM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 JBM Historical Price

-According to the latest data gathered on JBM live price page, the current price of JBM is 0.00001698USD.
-The circulating supply of JBM($JBM) is 524.15M $JBM , giving it a market capitalization of $8.90K.
+According to the latest data gathered on JBM live price page, the current price of JBM is 0USD.
+The circulating supply of JBM($JBM) is 524.15M $JBM , giving it a market capitalization of $11.67K.

 - 24-hour0.00%$ --$ --$ --